Rafig9501/step_project_tinder_IBA/README.md

 Add a possibility to log in from different accounts.
 Store each user's likes separately
 Use remote database
 Assemble the project into the executable JAR archive.
 Test locally that it is working
-Deploy the project on Heroku (or AWS)
+Deploy the project on Heroku